scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 Using FEDn Studio
 -------------------------------------------

-Follow the guide here to set up your FEDn Studio project and learn how to connect clients (using JWT token authentication): https://fedn.readthedocs.io/en/latest/studio.html.
+Follow the guide here to set up your FEDn Studio project and learn how to connect clients (using JWT token authentication): `Studio guide <https://fedn.readthedocs.io/en/latest/studio.html>`__.
 On the step "Upload Files", upload 'package.tgz' and 'seed.npz' created above.

 Modifing the data split: